przemek83/volbx/README.md

 | QwtBle | 1.2.0 | 1.2.0 | 1.2.0 |
 | Wble | 1.2.0 | 1.2.0 | 1.2.0 |
 | QuaZip | 1.4 | 1.4 | 1.4 |

-## Licensing
-Volbx is published using LGPLv3 license.

-The project uses the following software and licenses:
-* Qt, Qwt, QuaZip, Eible, Wble and Qwtble libraries - LGPL licenses (more on qt-project.org, quazip.sourceforge.net, qwt.sourceforge.net and github.com/przemek83),
-* Zlib - Zlib license (can be found on zlib.net).

 ## Updater
 1) Build target `VersionCheck`.